 The Best Cities for Fall Train Travel

-Leaves changing into brilliant shades of yellow, orange and red.
+Leaves change into brilliant shades of yellow, orange, and red.
 Harvest-season festivals and events.
 Beautiful country drives and crisp downtown walks.
 In these cities, fall is all that and much more!
 And the nice thing about fall travel, besides smaller crowds and lower prices, is watching the changing landscape from the train.
 Consider riding the rails to these fall-friendly cities for a refreshing change of pace!

-Fall colors combine with old-world charm in Montreal, Quebec, offering visitors an impressive autumnal experience with a distinctly European flair.
-Weather is still relatively mild during the fall months, providing ample opportunity to leaf peep among the city’s impressive architecture, interesting cultural attractions, thriving restaurant scene and electric nightlife.
-Not to be missed is Mount Royal Park – the highest point in the city, where the elm, ash and maple trees put on a spectacular display, peaking in late September through early October.
+Fall colors combined with the old-world charm in Montreal, Quebec, offer visitors an impressive autumnal experience with a distinctly European flair.
+Weather is still relatively mild during the fall months, providing ample opportunity to leaf peep among the city’s impressive architecture, interesting cultural attractions, thriving restaurant scene, and electric nightlife.
+Not to be missed is Mount Royal Park – the highest point in the city, where the elm, ash, and maple trees put on a spectacular display, peaking in late September through early October.
 And in neighboring Quebec City, the area comes alive with a blaze of fall color, making a visit to both cities a true fall bucket list experience!